-Instruments with frictional and fitting parts should be dried following the before-use cleaning and before sterilization (the covered part blown out with compressed air) then the joining parts and the frictional surfaces of the springs should be greased with a few drops of acid-free oil.
+Instruments with frictional and fitting parts should be dried following the before-use cleaning and before sterilization (the covered part blown out with compressed air) then the joining parts and the frictional surfaces of the springs should be greased with a few drops of acidfree oil.
+Prior to the first cleaning and sterilization safety caps and other safety packaging materials, if any, should be removed from the instruments.
 The instrument should be left resting for a few minutes before sterilization, so that the oil could disperse adequately on the surface.
 Greasing the instrument should be performed after each cleaning.